Successful people have a strong bias towards action.

 “All of life is the study of attention; where your attention goes, your life follows.” – Jiddu Krishnamurti

 Do you feel pulled in a million directions?
 It is impossible to give your best if you feel like everyone is always demanding your time and attention.
-Today, I work from home, but in the past, I had to close the door to my office and put a sign on the door that said (in a nice way) that I cannot be disturbed because I am working on my most important responsibilities for today.
+Today, I work from home, but in the past, I had to close the door to my office and put a sign on the door that said (in a nice way) that I cannot be disturbed because I am working on my most important task for today – i.e., eat that frog.
 It is harder to “close your door” in our digitally connected world, but not impossible.
 With intentionality, you can create an environment for yourself that promotes the work you need to get done.

 - If you use a shared calendar, mark this time as busy or unavailable.